cdillon/setmore-appointments/readme.txt

 }
 `

 Need help?
-Use the [support forum](http://wordpress.org/support/plugin/setmore-plus) or [contact me](https://www.wpmission.com/support).
+Use the [support forum](https://wordpress.org/support/plugin/setmore-plus) or [contact me](https://www.wpmission.com/support).

+= Can I use different languages? =

+Yes.
+Setmore.com supports 31 languages.
+You can select the default language for your site and also select a specific language for each shortcode or widget.

 = Leave no trace?
 What's that about? =